 If the leaves of your Alocasia Tiny Dancer have black or brown spots on the surface, your plant is infected, and the rhizome is rotting.
 These spots on the leaves also have a yellow rim around them.
 This disease can be prevented by

-- Watering your plant in the morning so that the foliage can dry during the day.
+• Water your plant in the morning so the foliage can dry during the day.

 Mealybugs

 Mealybugs are tiny, waxy bugs resting or crawling on the undersides of the Alocasia Tiny Dancer leaves.
 You can also find them outside the pot or stems.
-Infected Alocasia plant will have white cotton mass.
+The infected Alocasia plant will have white cotton mass.

 They will damage your Alocasia Tiny Dancer by feeding on plant juices and causing yellow leaves or stunting.
 A heavy infection can prove deadly for your Alocasia plant.

-Isolate the infected plant and spray with a mixture of warm water and soap every week.
+Isolate the infected plant and spray it with warm water and soap weekly.
 This will keep the pests away.

 You can also use neem oil or ultra-fine insecticide oil for advanced infections.
 These two products will kill both the adults and the eggs of mealybugs.